-“What do you mean ‘eat some duck blood’!?”
-You might ask.
-Well, what I mean is exactly that.
 Duck blood is eaten in some European and Asian countries.
 For example, there’s the Czernina from Poland, and there’s Duck blood and vermicelli soup from China.
 In Taiwan, it is usually made in to a tofu shape and is basically cubes of clotted duck blood.
-(The redness of the soup is just Spicy Mala Sauce btw… we don’t drink the blood.
-That’s crazy! :P)
+(The redness of the soup is just Spicy Chili Sauce and NOT the blood.)

 Take a moment to get used to the idea, cause there’s more: Stinky Tofu.
 The best way to describe this is to remember how cheese is basically a fermented/cultured milk product.
 Well, Stinky Tofu is basically a fermented/cultured tofu (which is made out of soy).
 Why is it called that?
 Because it may be a bit (or a lot) smelly!
 Just like cheese!
 Which makes me wonder… maybe in Taiwan, they should call it ‘cutting the stinky tofu’.